Measures of Center Concepts

 3-5

-The value that appears most often in a data set.
-A set can have no mode, one mode, or multiple modes.
+The mode is the value that appears most often in a data set.
+A set can have no mode (all values appear equally), one mode (unimodal), or multiple modes (bimodal or multimodal).
+It is the only measure of center that works for categorical data.

 "The mode is the most popular value - the one that shows up the most.
 If 5 kids pick pizza, 3 pick tacos, and 2 pick burgers, pizza is the mode because it's the favorite."